 CCA National Board seeks directors for 2020-2022

-The Canadian Celiac Association (CCA) is seeking nominations for two positions on the Board, the National Treasurer Officer role and another Director, whose terms will run from appointment to June 30, 2022.
+The Canadian Celiac Association (CCA) is seeking nominations for positions whose terms will run from appointment to June 30, 2022.
 Click here for details. – January 12, 2020

 Dr. Mohsin Rashid on the key differences between celiac disease and a wheat allergy